Varna Opera Theatre: History

 The history of the theatre, currently known as the Varna Opera Theater, dates back to 1912 when the foundation was laid for the theatre.
 Its creation was temporarily delayed due to the coming Balkan Wars.
 After the wars ended, the theatre was inaugurated in 1932.

-It was registered under the title of the Varna Public Opera House on April 6, 1947 and was officially opened on August 1 of the same year.
-Stefan Nikolaev was appointed as the theatre's first director and Peter Raichev, a distinguished Bulgarian singer, was invited to be the first art director.
+The basis of the future Varna Opera consisted of an opera troupe and a symphonic orchestra founded on 1 April 1946.
+The institution was officially registered as the Varna Public Opera House on 6 April 1947 and officially opened on 1 August of the same year.

+Stefan Nikolaev was appointed as the theatre's first director and the distinguished Bulgarian tenor Petar Raychev became its first artistic director.